-- Assess park properties and lands to determine tree planting needs. - Prioritize planting in lower-canopy, underserved areas first. - Utilize both contractors (to maximize efficiency and effectiveness) and volunteers (to maximize public involvement and reduce costs) for planting projects. - Work with park planners and designers to include canopy targets in the park development process; encourage incorporation of tree planting as a funded element in park master plans. - Plant trees to replace turf in hard-to-mow or unused grassy areas. - Encourage planting native trees and shrubs where appropriate.
+- Assess park properties and lands to determine tree planting needs. - Prioritize planting in lower-canopy, underserved areas first. - Utilize both contractors (to maximize efficiency and effectiveness) and volunteers (to maximize public involvement and reduce costs) for planting projects. - Work with park planners and designers to include canopy targets in the park development process; encourage incorporation of tree planting as a funded element in park master plans. - Plant trees to replace turf in hard-to-mow or unused grassy areas. - Support Naturespaces Program in parks by planting native trees and building healthy soils.
 Native plants are adapted to local conditions, require less water and are more resistant to pests and diseases. - Maximize canopy through species selection and tree location. - Ensure equitable geographic distribution of tree planting projects to ensure marginalized communities benefit from a healthy tree canopy. - Develop and implement tree succession, replacement and planting plans to guide future planting needs in parks.